Anheuser-Busch Emergency Drinking Water for Wildland Firefighters

 Does my department have to currently be responding to a wildfire or in an area with a declared state of emergency to get the water donation?

 Your department does NOT have to be in a declared state of emergency.
-You can request water at any time in preparation for your wildfire response efforts.
-Departments requesting water that are in a declared state of emergency or immediate need will be processed immediately.
-Those not needing immediate attention will be fulfilled on an ongoing basis.
+You can request water during the application cycles in preparation for your wildfire response efforts.
+Departments requesting water that are in a declared state of emergency due to wildfire will be processed immediately.
+Those not needing immediate attention will be fulfilled per the application cycle.

 About the NVFC